Petitioning: St. Johns River Water Management District & Florida Department of Environmental Protection

 A couple of STRAC old-soldiers!

-This website home page was created on 20 November 2011 & was last updated on 27 February 2015.
+This website home page was created on 20 November 2011 & was last revised on 12 November 2016.

 This website will be updated from time to time for accuracy, better grammar, & as additional pertinent information is discovered!